KarlD18/r-KarlD18/privacy-policy.md

 You have rights under certain US state data protection laws.
 However, these rights are not absolute, and in certain cases, we may decline your request as permitted by law.
 These rights include:

-•	Right to know whether or not we are processing your personal data
+•	Right to know whether or not we are processing your personal data.

-•	Right to access your personal data
+•	Right to access your personal data.

-•	Right to correct inaccuracies in your personal data
+•	Right to correct inaccuracies in your personal data.

-•	Right to request the deletion of your personal data
+•	Right to request the deletion of your personal data.

-•	Right to obtain a copy of the personal data you previously shared with us
+•	Right to obtain a copy of the personal data you previously shared with us.

-•	Right to non-discrimination for exercising your rights
+•	Right to non-discrimination for exercising your rights.

-•	Right to opt out of the processing of your personal data if it is used for targeted advertising (or sharing as defined under California’s privacy law), the sale of personal data, or profiling in furtherance of decisions that produce legal or similarly significant effects ("profiling")
+•	Right to opt out of the processing of your personal data if it is used for targeted advertising (or sharing as defined under California’s privacy law), the sale of personal data, or profiling in furtherance of decisions that produce legal or similarly significant effects ("profiling").

 Depending upon the state where you live, you may also have the following rights:

-•	Right to obtain a list of the categories of third parties to which we have disclosed personal data (as permitted by applicable law, including California's and Delaware's privacy law)
+•	Right to obtain a list of the categories of third parties to which we have disclosed personal data (as permitted by applicable law, including California's and Delaware's privacy law).

-•	Right to obtain a list of specific third parties to which we have disclosed personal data (as permitted by applicable law, including Oregon’s privacy law)
+•	Right to obtain a list of specific third parties to which we have disclosed personal data (as permitted by applicable law, including Oregon’s privacy law).

-•	Right to limit use and disclosure of sensitive personal data (as permitted by applicable law, including California’s privacy law)
+•	Right to limit use and disclosure of sensitive personal data (as permitted by applicable law, including California’s privacy law).

-•	Right to opt out of the collection of sensitive data and personal data collected through the operation of a voice or facial recognition feature (as permitted by applicable law, including Florida’s privacy law)
+•	Right to opt out of the collection of sensitive data and personal data collected through the operation of a voice or facial recognition feature (as permitted by applicable law, including Florida’s privacy law).

 ### How to Exercise Your Rights